ybxiang05/Uncle-Rays-Quarantine-Workouts/README.md

 # Uncle Ray's Quarantine Workouts

-An iOS mobile workout application for Vancouver-based ultimate frisbee club teams, [Mola Mola](https://www.facebook.com/molamolaultimate/) and [Fable](https://www.facebook.com/fableultimate).
+An iOS mobile workout application developed over a weekend for Vancouver-based ultimate frisbee club teams, [Mola Mola](https://www.facebook.com/molamolaultimate/) and [Fable](https://www.facebook.com/fableultimate).
 Built with [React-Native](https://reactnative.dev/docs/getting-started) and [React-Navigation](https://reactnavigation.org/).
 This app also uses [React Countdown Component](https://www.npmjs.com/package/react-native-countdown-component).

 All workouts are the intellectual property of Raymond Young, who is silent and deadly on the field, but kind and gentle in all other aspects of life.